No, no, I'm waiting for a new beta version to be released.

 They get 75 hours to vote on it now.

-He was on Fox this morning, and he was asked how his amendment enhances border security.
+He was on Fox this morning and he was asked how his amendment enhances border security.

 So this has the most tangible, not subjective, tangible triggers that you can possibly put in place.

-Okay, now I there's 75 hours to read this thing and to debate it, and they're gonna have a cloture vote, meaning 60, 60 votes on the amendment.
+Okay, now there's 75 hours to read this thing and to debate it, and they're going to have a closure vote, meaning 60.

-I don't even think they've got that yet.
+I don't even think they've got that yet, or they would be voting on it.

 So the news is that the gang has approved their amendment.

-Doesn't mean it's been accepted by the Senate, just the gang says it meets our requirements.
+Doesn't mean it's been accepted by the Senate.

 But the whole Senate has to vote on it, and 60 senators have to support it.